hodovani/development-checklists/README.md

 We create outlines for your presentations.
 So why don't we apply a similar concept for planning the features we are going to implement?

-This document contains a list of points to think about before implementing a solution.
+This document contains a list of points to think about before implementing a new feature.
 There is some space for your notes, but feel free to get a larger sheet of paper or use a whiteboard for your ideas.

 ## DevelopmentProgressSheet